CS200-S25/Assignment1/README.md

 - [ ] Part 4 - Starting your game development to put your learning into practice in a creative way

 ## Part 1: Code Tracing
 In part 1, you will read and interpret Java code and trace programs by hand.
 To complete this part, print and complete the questions in Assignment1_Part1.pdf by hand.
-You will submit a photo of

-Goals:
+Goals of this part:
  * Comprehend Java code and understand how to trace through code segments in Java
  * Practice with memory models and tracing programs by hand
  * Understanding data type conversions, return statements, and core Java syntax